unkindee/woon-landingpage/README.md

    - contains Header, Footer and the MainLayout

 There are 2 generic layout components:
    a.
-MainLayout (which affects the Page layout, width etc)
+MainLayout.js (which affects the global page layout, width etc)
    b.
-Page (which affects the section layout, width etc)
+Page.js (which affects the section layout, width etc)

 All the general settings (colors, links, urls, page sizes etc) are located in constants.js
 All the shared styling can be found into /components/sharedStyle.js file